Tunable Polarons in Bose-Einstein Condensates: Results

-where $\Delta E(d,\Omega)$ is obtained from the \eqref{eq:EnergyTwoImpDistance} with the substitution $\eta_i{\rightarrow}\eta_i(\Omega)$ defined in formula \eqref{eq:etaaetabLasernmezzi} while the term $\mathcal{Q}_{\sigma,\eta_A(\Omega),\eta_B(\Omega)}(d)$ represents the direct coupling of the condensates' deformations due to the laser.
-This latter term, whose explicit form is shown in Eq.~(A11-A13), turns out to be negligible compared to $\Delta E(d,\Omega)$.
-In Fig. \ref{fig:SimulDeltaELaser} we plot the ground state energy for two impurities as function of their relative distance and of the Raman coupling $\Omega$, formula (\ref{eq:TwoImpuritiesRelEnergy}).
-For values of Raman coupling $\Omega{<} \Omega_{lim}$ the energy is a decreasing function of the distance between the impurities.
-On the other hand for $\Omega {\gtrsim} \Omega_{lim}$ the energy is an increasing function of the the distance between the impurities.
-Therefore by a suitable choice of the Raman coupling i.e. of the external laser field intensity, one can tune the polaron effective interaction potential from attractive to repulsive.
-Such crossover between attractive polarons to repulsive polarons is due to an increase of the density of one of the effective deformations near the position of the impurity atoms as it can be seen in Fig. \ref{fig:SimulProfonditaLaser}.
-In other words the increase of the BECs' density repels the other impurity atom and results in a repulsive interaction between the two polarons.
+where $\Delta E_i(d,\Omega)$ are obtained from the equation \eqref{eq:EnergyTwoImpDistance} with the substitution $\eta_i{\rightarrow}\eta_i(\Omega)$ defined in equation \eqref{eq:etaaetabLasernmezzi} while the term $\mathcal{Q}_{\sigma,\eta_A(\Omega),\eta_B(\Omega)}(d)$ represents the direct coupling of the condensate deformations due to the laser.
+This latter term, whose explicit form is shown in equation \eqref{eq:IntegrModelQFunction} of Methods and equation \eqref{eq:IntegrModelQFunction2}, turns out to be negligible compared to $\Delta E_i (d,\Omega)$.
+In Fig. \ref{fig:EffDeformationRaman} (right) the two energy contribution $\Delta E_i$ in equation \eqref{eq:TwoImpuritiesRelEnergy} are shown as function of the Raman coupling, in energy recoil units, for relative distance $d=0$ and $g_B^{(ab)}=10 g_{AA}^{(b)}$, $g_A^{(ab)}=-2 g_B^{(ab)}$.
+It can be seen clearly that the effect of the Raman term is to modulate the effective interaction between the two impurity atom, which decreases for large values of $\Omega$.